 You’ve finally managed to get the woodchuck that’s been plaguing your garden all season, now what?
 It seems a shame to waste good meat, especially when it’s been well fed on the food that was supposed to be on your family’s table.

 Groundhogs are not only edible, they’re tender and delicious if properly cleaned and prepared.
-They live on a completely vegetarian diet, and cary no life threatening diseases for humans.
-Groundhogs are similar to rabbit in taste, and most recipes for groundhog have you prepare them in the same manner.
+They live on a completely vegetarian diet and carry no life-threatening diseases for humans.
+Groundhogs are similar to rabbits in taste, and most recipes for groundhog have you prepare them in the same manner.

 How to Clean a Groundhog (Woodchuck)